 From Highway 101, take the north exit for Cannon Beach and follow Ecola State Park signs 2 miles to the park’s entrance booth.
 A day-use fee of $5 per car is collected here.
 Dogs must be on leash.

 For a quick sample of the park’s scenery, turn left at the booth, park at the Ecola Point picnic area, and walk 200 yards out a paved path from the far left-hand end of the parking lot.
-You’ll find a railed viewpoint on a headland with a spectacular panorama from Cannon Beach to Tillamook Rock’s island lighthouse.
+The railed viewpoint on a headland here was damaged by a 2015 landslide and is being rebuilt nearby, but still with a spectacular panorama from Cannon Beach to Tillamook Rock’s island lighthouse.

 Hike straight past the camping area 0.2 mile to find the concrete bunker that housed a radar installation in World War II.
 Just beyond is a cliff-edge viewpoint, breathtakingly high above a rugged rock beach.

 A mile to sea is Tillamook Rock, a bleak island with a lighthouse that operated from 1881 to 1957.
 Nicknamed “Terrible Tilly,” the light was repeatedly overswept by winter storms that dashed water, rocks, and fish into the lantern room 150 feet above normal sea level.
 The island was finally bought by funeral entrepreneurs who brought in urns of cremated remains by helicopter.

 If you’re ready to return on the loop to your car, walk back to the camp shelters and turn right on a path 1.4 miles downhill to the Indian Beach parking lot.